nestordemeure/nestordemeure.github.io/content/cooking/savoury/weekday_meal/gochujang_noodles.md

 * press[^dice] the garlic *first*
 * melt the butter in a pan
 * as soon as the butter starts sizzling, add the garlic and mix
-* add the gojuchang, vinegar, and honey
+* add the gochujang, vinegar, and honey
 * bring to a boil while mixing then let rest while waiting for the pasta to be ready

-[^dice]: You could dice it finely but a garlic press is a great way to extract a maximum of flavour out of a given quantity of garlic.
+[^dice]: You could dice it finely, but a garlic press is a great way to extract a maximum of flavor out of a given quantity of garlic.

 #### Assembly